 Although some people assume that strong feelings of guilt or shame act as safeguards to help people stick to good habits, the opposite is true.
 People who feel less guilt and who show compassion toward themselves in the face of failure are better able to regain self-control, while people who feel deeply guilty and full of self-blame struggle more.
 Often, when we feel bad about breaking a good habit, we try to make ourselves feel better by — indulging in the bad habit!
 A woman told me, “I felt so bad about breaking my diet that I ate three orders of french fries.”
 This is the cruel poetic justice of bad habits.

 3. “Sure, I’m not sticking to the habit that’s meant to keep me productive, but look how busy I am.”

 4. “Of course I usually stick to my good habits, but in this situation, I can’t be expected to keep it up.”

 We’re all adults, and we can mindfully make exceptions to our good habits, but alas, everything counts.
 Justifications like “It’s my birthday,” “I’m sick,” “It’s the weekend,” “I deserve it,” “I’ve been so good,” “You only live once,” are loopholes, meant to excuse us from responsibility.
 But nothing’s off the grid.
 Nothing stays in Vegas.

-I love all the strategies in Better Than Before, they're all powerful and fascinating, but I especially loved writing the chapter on the hilarious Strategy of Loophole-Spotting.
-We're so ingenious of thinking of loopholes for ourselves!
+I love all the strategies in Better Than Before, they’re all powerful and fascinating, but I especially loved writing the chapter on the hilarious Strategy of Loophole-Spotting.
+We’re so ingenious at thinking of loopholes for ourselves!